madshansens/Instagram-API/CONTRIBUTING.md

 Where key is the name of the POST param, and value is whatever value the server requires for that parameter.

 Some of the requests are signed.
-This means there is a hash concatenated to the JSON.
+This means there is a hash concatenated with the JSON.
 In order to make a signed request, we can enable or disable signing with the following line:

 ```php
 ->setSignedPost($isSigned)
 ```

-`$isSigned` is boolean, if you want a signed request, you simply set it to `true`.
+`$isSigned` is boolean, so if you want a signed request, you simply set it to `true`.

 If the request is a GET request, you can add the GET query parameters like this (instead of using `addPost`):